 Andersen came to Lindenwood from the University of Sioux Falls, where he served as the linebackers coach from 2012-2016.
 He was also the recruiting coordinator for his final three seasons in Sioux Falls.

 Andersen played a big role in Sioux Falls’ defensive success, especially over the last three seasons.
 In that span, the Cougars went 32-5 and advanced to three postseason appearances.
 The 2016 squad, which was ranked in the top-five nationally, won the NSIC Championship and advanced to the second round of the NCAA Tournament.

 In 2016, Andersen helped one linebacker earn first-team all-NSIC, one earn second-team all-NSIC, and one earn honorable mention all-conference honors.
 In all he has coached seven all-conference performers.

 Andersen was a four-year linebacker at Sioux Falls from 2008-2011.
 He was a two-year starter, and tallied 87 tackles, 21 tackles for loss, and four sacks throughout his career.
 From 2008-2010, Andersen helped Sioux Falls to 34-1, advance to three NAIA National Championship games, and win two NAIA National Championships.

 Andersen received his bachelor's degree in business administration from Sioux Falls in 2011.

-Jarrett Grabbe is in his second season on the Lindenwood football coaching staff in 2018.
+Jarrett Grabbe is in his third season on the Lindenwood football coaching staff in 2019.
 He is the team’s defensive line coach.